adafia/swift-pizza/README.md

 6. When an order is placed, the user recieves an email which contains thier receipt.
 ```@Todo
-        YIntegration with Mailgun.com sandbox.
+        Integration with Mailgun.com sandbox.
 Note: Every Mailgun account comes with a sandbox email account domain (whatever@sandbox123.mailgun.org) that you can send from by default.
 So, there's no need to setup any DNS for your domain for this task https://documentation.mailgun.com/en/latest/faqs.html#how-do-i-pick-a-domain-name-for-my-mailgun-account
 ```

 ## Set up SSL certificates